 Freshmen can choose from these halls when completing their Housing Preference Form.

 The largest traditional residence hall for women is Collins Hall, housing 590 students.
-It includes moveable furniture and sinks in each room as well as the Collins residential restaurant on the first floor.
+It includes moveable furniture and sinks in each room.

-Home to 182 freshmen, Kokernot houses both traditional residents as well as the Engaged Learning Groups.
+Home to 182 freshmen, Kokernot houses traditional students.
 Kokernot Hall has movable furniture.

 A male residence hall housing 320 students.
 Martin Hall features movable beds and sinks in each room as well as a workout room in the basement.